MathieuLoutre/grunt-aws-s3/README.md

 #### options.params
 Type: `Object`

 A hash of the params you want to apply to the files.
 Useful to set the `ContentEncoding` to `gzip` for instance, or set the `ControlCache` value.
-The list of parameters can be found in the [documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3_20060301.html#putObject-property). `params` will apply to all the files selected.
+The list of parameters can be found in the [documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3_20060301.html#putObject-property). `params` will apply to all the files in the target.

 ### Usage Examples